NCERA_temp222: Optimizing integrated pest management research and education in the North Central United States

 • Evaluation of educational delivery methods to enhance IPM adoption.

-• Capture IPM activities at state, regional, and national levels to demonstrate year-to-year IPM impacts, strengthen policy advocacy and support sustainable agriculture and risk reduction.
+• Capture IPM activities at state, regional, and national levels to demonstrate year-to-year IPM impacts, strengthen policy advocacy and support agriculture and risk reduction.

 Objectives